Housing Accommodation Request Process

 In order to request housing accommodations for the residence halls on-campus, a student will need to submit official documentation from his/her appropriately qualified healthcare professional to the Disability Services Office.
 For psychological diagnoses, the documentation should include an evaluation by an appropriately licensed professional (psychiatrist, licensed psychologist, neurologist) with expertise and training in psychiatric diagnosis.
 Recommended healthcare professionals for medical diagnoses include physicians, nurse practitioners, surgeons, orthopedic or other specialists as appropriate for the specific condition.

-The documentation will need to be on the healthcare professional’s letterhead and should provide specifics about the student’s health/situation including the diagnosis, symptoms that the student experiences that might interfere with his/her daily living/educational experience and recommendations for accommodations from his/her healthcare professional that will assist the Disability Services Office in making a determination regarding appropriate accommodations, if applicable.
+The documentation will need to be on the healthcare professional’s letterhead and should provide specifics about the student’s health/situation including his/her diagnosis, a description of the symptoms that interfere with his/her daily living/educational experience, accommodations that the healthcare professional is recommending, and a rationale for each of the recommended accommodations.
+This information is required in order for the Disability Services Office to make a determination regarding appropriate accommodations, if applicable.
 The healthcare professional must sign this documentation.
 The documentation can be submitted to the DSO via regular mail, email or fax.
 Students will receive a confirmation email once the DSO has received their documentation.

 For more details regarding the information that is required in the healthcare professional’s documentation, please see the “Applying for Services” section of this website.